stephaniechallita/stephaniechallita.github.io/content/ase_fsm.md

 ### Check your grammar

 Validate the grammar (no errors or warnings).
-Then, launch the Eclipse runtime by right-clicking on your xtext project, Run as > Eclipse Application.
+Then, launch the Eclipse runtime by right-clicking on your xtext project, `Run as` → `Eclipse Application`.
 In the new Eclipes runtime, aka modeling workbench, create a new project:
 `File` → `New` → `Project` → `Project`.
 You can name it `test-fsm`.
 In this project, create new `.fsm` file:
 `File` → `New` → `File`, and name it `test.fsm`: Mind to type the extension, which will let your Eclipse recognize the file as a file of your fsm language.

-Use content assist (Ctrl+Space) to verify that names and references are correctly resolved and check if the IDE reporst any syntaxique errors, by writing wrong token such as `Sate` instead of `State`.
+Use content assist (Ctrl+Space) to verify that names and references are correctly resolved and check if the IDE reports any syntaxique errors, by writing wrong token such as `Sate` instead of `State`.

 You can also open your `.fsm` file with the FSM Model Editor by `Right Click` on a `.fsm` → `Open with` → `Fsm Model Editor`.
 You will see your program as EMF models.